ufal/conll2017/proposal/proposal.md

 [Call for proposals](http://www.conll.org/cfprop-sharedtask-2017)

 NB: this is now obsolete.
-Please see the berlin notes file to see the newly negotiated setup for the task.
+Please see the [Berlin notes](https://github.com/ufal/conll2017/blob/master/proposal/2016-08-09-berlin-notes.md) file to see the newly negotiated setup for the task.

 For clarity, feasibility and encouragement of participants,